Plant care and cultivation

 Heartleaf philodendron

 Heartleaf philodendron (Philodendron scandens) is a climbing philodendron native to America, with large heart-shaped leaves (as seen in the photo).
 It remains green all year round and requires moderate temperatures above with filtered light.
+Known for its ability to thrive in lower light conditions, this plant is perfect for those who may not have a lot of natural light in their home.
+Moreover, the heartleaf philodendron is recognized for its air-purifying capabilities, making it a popular choice for improving indoor air quality.

 The Best Partial-Shade Plants - Heartleaf philodendron